(919) 752-3088

 Contact Us Today

 In many jurisdictions, courts prefer to settle on joint custody agreements because it helps children foster good relationships with their parents.
 When each parent gets actively involved in a child’s upbringing, that child tends to thrive physically, socially, and emotionally.
 Yet, what is a joint custody arrangement?
 While many people think the term is straightforward, there are specific legal distinctions to how joint custody works.
+How does joint custody work?

-At Marshall & Taylor PLLC, our compassionate family law attorneys want to help you understand what it means to draft a joint custody arrangement and how it works.
+At Marshall & Taylor PLLC, our compassionate Raleigh family law attorneys want to help you understand what it means to draft a joint custody arrangement and how it works.

 What Is Joint Custody?

 Joint custody agreements are legal arrangements giving both parents equal access and decision-making power over their child, depending on the agreement.
 There are two separate categories of custody: physical and legal.
 Physical custody refers to where the child lives and which parent is responsible for caring for the child’s daily needs.
 Legal custody is separate.
 Legal custody refers to the responsibility for making decisions on the child’s behalf concerning long-term child-raising needs like education, medical decisions, religious upbringing, and recreational activities.
+How does joint custody work?

 What Happens If the Custodial Parent Doesn’t Show Up to Court?

 Child custody arrangements are often settled in court.
-If the court must intervene and handle a child custody case, both parents must present themselves to argue their case.
+If the court intervenes and handles a child custody case, both parents must present themselves to argue their case.
 Seldom is avoiding a court date in your best interest.
 When one parent, especially the custodial parent, fails to attend a scheduled court hearing, the court can move forward with making decisions based on the child’s best interests without that parent’s input.
 The other parent’s position can be taken as fact since no one is there to dispute it, which can result in an automatic judgment against the other parent.

 How to Get Joint Custody Without Going to Court